Laniella/git-for-professionals/Chapter1/README.md

 ## Collaboration

 Another important feature of most VCS systems is the ability to share files and collaborate with others.
+The VCS style used and the way the system is set up greatly impacts the ease of collaboration.